 Myopia may cause attention problems and impact a child’s academic performance.
 Most cases can be controlled with eyeglasses, refractive surgery, or contact lenses.
-However, the following complications may occur in some cases (3).
+However, the following complications may occur in some cases based on research in adults (3).

 - Myopic macular degeneration (MMD): This condition causes tears and cracks in the macula, leading to bleeding beneath the retina when the retina stretches to adjust the vision.

 - Cataract: This is the opaque formation or clouding of the lens that prevents light from entering the retina.
 Cataracts may develop slowly and cause blurry vision in children.

 - Retinal detachment (RD): This may occur in high myopia due to axial elongation of the eye and thinning of the retina.

 - Open-angle glaucoma (OAG): OAG may occur in children with high myopia.
 This may prevent normal draining of the intraocular fluid and increased intraocular pressure (IOP), resulting in optic nerve damage.

 - Vision impairment: This may occur in high myopia cases if the complications listed above are not managed.